cblanken/cblanken.github.io/content/blog/OverTheWireBandit.md

 3. Similarly, [double
    quotes](https://www.gnu.org/software/bash/manual/bash.html#Double-Quotes)
 can also be used to interpret the surrounded characters literally.
-However, there are some exceptions, and double quotes allows some special characters to be interpreted as they usually are.
-But the space character is not one those, so it is functionally the same as the above example.
+However, there are some exceptions, and double quotes allow some special characters to be interpreted.
+But the space character is not one those, so it is functionally the same as the above example in this case.

    ```terminal
    $ cat "spaces in this filename"